 If we don’t stop to reflect and to plan out what we have to do to achieve our long-term goals, we’re more likely to end up pushing them further away, substituting them with short-term immediate gratification.
-When we say “yes” to one thing, we are also saying “no” to something else.
+When we say “yes” to one thing, we also say “no” to something else.
 Immediate gratification can become addictive, but it can only get in the way and block us from the ultimate goals of life we deeply yearn for.
 By living life spontaneously, just responding to the day-to-day pressures of life, we don’t stop to plan, days come and go, and we wonder why life is the way it is.

 Resentments develop aimed at those we see who seem to have what we want.
 But there was a strategy that was carefully considered for them, somewhere along the line.
 Make no mistake, when I say carefully considered, I am not referring to a moment in time when they were so mad, that they swore to their selves that they would never again, ever . . .

 We need to have a clear picture of what we want to focus on, what we should do, and whom we might commit to.
 We need a mental picture, and we need a strategy.
-One created to achieve the vision or image that we have in mind that encompasses our relationships, and that suggests underlying beliefs, values, and motives.
+One created to achieve the vision or image that we have in mind encompasses our relationships and suggests underlying beliefs, values, and motives.
 Ours, not someone else’s.
 Our inner image plus our strategy or plan to make it happen reflects our identity.

 It is a fact that we all do strategize, even if at a subconscious level.
 A strategy is simply what we think about, and our thoughts are potent.
 They eventually evolve and bear fruit.
 So, making your strategy conscious is what I would like you to warm up to here.
 Insist that your strategy is built to create the vision you’re after.